yashmanne/Wildfire-Analysis/README.md

 ## Code
 The code for accessing and analyzing the data can be found in the following file:
+* [`analysis-part1-SmokeEstimates.ipynb`](./analysis-part1-SmokeEstimates.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of the entire data exploration, analysis, and storage process of the Wildfire data.
+Additionally, includes code for the smoke estimates & forecasting as well as the comparison of the estimate and the AQI data.
-* [`bias_analysis.ipynb`](./bias_analysis.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of the entire data acquisition, analysis, and storage process.
+* [`analysis-part1-AQI.ipynb`](./analysis-part1-AQI.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of the entire data acquisition, analysis, and storage process of the EPA AQS AQI data.

 Note that some portions of the code were developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code was provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 The rest of the code lies under the standard [MIT license](./LICENSE).